 The world has changed dramatically since the invention of the smartphone – whilst they bring us closer together, the general consensus is that they’ve also caused a decrease in attention span, and an increase in car accidents due to distracted driving.
 In fact, according to Brake, drivers who use phones are four times more likely to be in an accident involving injuries than drivers who don’t.

-The UK penalty for using a phone whilst driving is currently a £200 fine and 6 points on your driving license.
-You may even lose your license altogether if you’ve been driving for less than two years – so it’s definitely not worth responding to that text whilst you’re behind the wheel.
+The UK penalty for using a phone or sat nav whilst driving is currently a £200 fine and 6 points on your driving license.
+You may even lose your licence altogether if you’ve been driving for less than two years – so it’s definitely not worth responding to that text whilst you’re behind the wheel.

 Purchasing a smartphone mount for your car, which effectively attaches to your dashboard so that you can ‘mount’ your phone for use of google maps or any other hands-free functions, will mean that you’re less distracted on the road, and may even help you to avoid a hefty fine.

 Most people have, at some point or another, been in the position where they can’t find their car keys for love nor money.
 Although you can always distinctly remember placing them in the designated spot, somehow they have always managed to disappear by the time you next need to go somewhere – less than ideal, especially when you’re in a rush!